makersacademy/takeaway-challenge/README.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices
 ```
-* First I looked through all user stories and created a domain model to give me a better idea of how to structure the code.
+* First I looked through all user stories and created a domain model diagram to give me a better idea of how to structure the code.
 * Ran a feature test to understand how I'd implement the first user story.
 * Decided I'd need a menu hash and stored within the takeaway class, so wrote tests for them.
 * After each test passed I wrote and refactored code, as needed.